What is the Personal Investigation?

 - Particular care needs to be taken over military subjects where candidates can all too readily be led away into descriptive accounts of campaigns or battles rather than examining explanations for success or failure.

 - Once you have chosen a question you need to complete an Outline Proposal Form.
-This must be done electronically and submitted by Thursday 14th April.
+This must be done electronically.
 Your Proposal Form should include bullet points of main themes and a potential bibliography – see example.

 - Contain your question – preferably framed as ‘How far’;